pgr-me/geo-clusterizer/README.md

 # Geoclusterizer

+## Overview

-Clustering routine that uses publicly-available data to group like geographical areas
+The Geoclusterizer is a clustering routine that uses publicly-available data to group like geographical areas.

+The Geoclusterizer groups like geographical areas on the basis of publicly-available demographic data.
+We reduce the dimensionality of the dataset using the [LinearCorex](https://github.com/gregversteeg/LinearCorex) method and then fitting a [Gaussian Mixture Model](https://scikit-learn.org/stable/modules/mixture.html#) on that data to generate clusters of Census tracts.

+## Motivation

 Marketing professionals often use customer segmentation to serve more differentiated products and services to their customers.
 Traditionally, marketing analysts have used a set of heuristics and Excel-based analytical methods to segment customers.
 More recently, unsupervised learning techniques have been employed to segment / cluster customers at scale.

-The Geoclusterizer groups like geographical areas on the basis of publicly-available demographic data.
-We reduce the dimensionality of the dataset using the [LinearCorex](https://github.com/gregversteeg/LinearCorex) method and then fitting a [Gaussian Mixture Model](https://scikit-learn.org/stable/modules/mixture.html#) on that data to generate clusters of Census tracts.

-# Getting Started
+## Getting Started

 Software dependencies: Install Anaconda and create a virtual environment using the environment.yml file.